CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 Should a team resign from the League after their

-adjustments to the league tables it considers appropriate and may suspend any
+to the league tables it considers appropriate and may suspend any regular

 (i)